gpuweb/WSL/Spec/source/index.rst

 ..
 The next paragraph was copied verbatim from the source of the Vulkan spec.

 A memory location identifies unique storage for 8 bits of data.
-Memory operations access a _set of memory locations_ consisting of one or more memory locations at a time, e.g. an operation accessing a 32-bit integer in memory would read/write a set of four memory locations.
+Memory operations access a set of memory locations consisting of one or more memory locations at a time, e.g. an operation accessing a 32-bit integer in memory would read/write a set of four memory locations.
 Two sets of memory locations overlap if the intersection of their sets of memory locations is non-empty.
-A memory operation must: not affect memory at a memory location not within its set of memory locations.
+A memory operation must not affect memory at a memory location not within its set of memory locations.

 Memory events and program order